Pro Tip: How to Avoid Clogged Drains

 If your bathroom sink does end up clogged, you can use a shop vac to clear it right up.

 Ok – we’re mainly talking about kitchen sinks here.
 Depending on whether you have a garbage disposal, you have different methods to keep your drain from becoming clogged.

 Make sure to use a drain strainer to keep large chunks of food from going down your drain.
 It seems obvious, but we see a lot of clogs that could’ve been avoided simply by stopping food from draining.

 Pour boiling water down your sink drain once a week to melt fat and grease that may be lodged in there preventing free water flow.

 Sinks with Disposals

 Avoid putting non-food items, fibrous foods, grease and oil, bones and large amounts of pasta down your garbage disposal.
 Remember, when in doubt – throw it away.

 Check out our proper garbage disposal care tip for more information.

 As always – if you have a drain you can’t solve, the expert plumbers at Superior Drain are here to help.
-Contact us today to have clog free drains tomorrow!
+Request an appointment today to have clog free drains tomorrow!